 So what do I think of Yowamushi in regards to my standard?
 So far so good!
 I’m four episodes in and I think they’ve done fairly well in the first few episodes conveying the type of thrill you get from cycling, alongside setting up the story.
 The characters are all pretty adorable in their own right; but I’ll discuss that more in a little bit.
 What I especially love though, is the integration of cycling itself.
 We learn about the sport as we continue to watch the story unfold; granted some of it might be common knowledge; but we learn about it in the context of competitive cycling, and that alone scores major points on my anime watching scale (if I even really had one).

 Okay, so there are not a lot of bishies in this one so far, I guess it’s still too early to say that.
 The art style is a bit different for me in terms of character design; but let’s be real I’ve already found one to claim as my favorite but hmm, he seems familiar…I think I’ve seen him somewhere?

-Nanase Haruka I mean, Kageyama Tobio.
+His name is Nanase Haruka I mean, Kageyama Tobio.
 No! still wrong, Fujiwara Takeru.
 No, no it’s Imaizumi Shunsuke.
 LOL I’m sorry, I couldn’t help doing that, because just look at this meme! and you’ll understand why I can laugh at this:

 I get it, he’s that ONE character in every sports anime.
 The handsome, dark haired, blue-eyed, stoic, unsmiling bishounen that’s clinically obsessed with their sport!
 Now, now, I’m not saying it’s a bad thing, but it’s pretty clear that this is a staple character needed in every sports anime.